iai-callgrind/iai-callgrind/docs/src/tools.md

 # Other Valgrind Tools

-In addition to or instead of the default tool `Callgrind`, you can use the Iai-Callgrind framework to run other Valgrind profiling tools like [`DHAT`](./dhat.md), `Massif` or even [`Cachegrind`](./cachegrind.md) and the experimental `BBV` but also error checking tools like `Memcheck`, `Helgrind` and `DRD`.
+In addition to or instead of the default tool `Callgrind`, you can use the Gungraun framework to run other Valgrind profiling tools like [`DHAT`](./dhat.md), `Massif` or even [`Cachegrind`](./cachegrind.md) and the experimental `BBV` but also error checking tools like `Memcheck`, `Helgrind` and `DRD`.

-Note that support for `Massif` or `BBV` is currently only basic and doesn't show useful stats and metrics in the terminal output of Iai-Callgrind.
+Note that support for `Massif` or `BBV` is currently only basic and doesn't show useful stats and metrics in the terminal output of Gungraun.
 But, the output files are generated as usual and are ready to be examined with tools like `ms_print`.